-Another great way to keep your brain on top form is to get plenty of exercises.
+Another great way to keep your brain on top form is to get plenty of exercise.
 Any efforts you make to train your brain will be thwarted if you don't keep your body healthy too!

-Many studies have shown an apparent link between regular exercise and improved memory function, cognitive performance, and if you care about that sort of thing, academic achievement.
+Many studies have shown an apparent link between regular exercise and improved memory function, cognitive performance, and, if you care about that sort of thing, academic achievement.
 Other studies have also shown that exercise is a great way to reduce depression and anxiety.

 A little physical activity will make it much easier for you to keep your brain in top shape.
 And it doesn't need to be a daily slog at the gym.
 Here is a 15-minute daily workout from 1904.

 The modern world is addicted to keyboards and touchscreens.
 They are an efficient method of putting down information onto a page, rather than your hand, a pencil, and some paper.

 But apparently, we are missing a trick here.
 You can learn a lot more efficiently by writing longhand.
 So, when it comes to training your brain, it might be a good idea to put the laptop to one side.

 This happens because your brain's filtering system (the reticular activating system, or RAS) processes what you're actively focusing on at the moment.
 Writing triggers the RAS and lets your brain know it's time to pay attention.

 If you want to kick your brain into action to achieve a goal, or solve a problem, physically getting it down on paper can prove to be a powerful tool too.

 "A change is as good as a rest", or so the saying goes.
 This is also true when it comes to working that gray matter.

 When learning something new, try to do it over and over again every day.
 New experiences force your brain to grow new pathways that will help you perform the new task faster and faster.